grantramsey/grantramsey.github.io/source/research.html.md

 ## Website:

 *   The evoText website <http://www.evotext.org/> is still in beta.
 Over the next two years, we plan to implement the analysis tools and add a comprehensive set of journal articles.
 Click [here](/ndworks.pdf) to read a recent article about evoText.
+This work is supported by a [National Science Foundation Scholars Award](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1456573&HistoricalAwards=false).

 # The Evolution Working Group